grame-cncm/faustdoc/src/tutorials/rnbo.md

 ### MIDI control

 Control of parameters with MIDI can be activated using the `-midi` option, or using the [declare options "[midi:on]";]( https://faustdoc.grame.fr/manual/midi/#configuring-midi-in-faust) syntax in the DSP code.
-The patch will then contain `midiin/midiout` objects at global level and specialized `ctlin/notein etc.` objects in the codebox subpatch with the appropriate `scale` object to map the MIDI message range on the target parameter range.
+The patch will then contain `midiin/midiout` objects at global level and specialized `ctlin/notein etc.` objects in the codebox subpatcher with the appropriate `scale` object to map the MIDI message range on the target parameter range.

 So for instance the MIDI augmented example: